 Instill hope and provide services for bereaved families to rebuild their family.

 Co Founder, Marketing and Operations Lead

 Having gone through multiple pregnancy losses and the loss of her 26 week daughter prematurely birthed, Ros feels deeply for mothers who have gone through similar losses.

-She remembered how after a 36 hour labour and days of on standby in the NICU, she and her husband had to hunt the shopping centres for a suitable dress for the funeral when her daughter passed away, in the festive Christmas season so that her daughter can be dressed with dignity for her final journey.
+She remembered how despite undergoing a 36 hour labour, days of on standby in NICU and watching her daughter take her last breath, she and her husband had to hunt the shopping centres during the festive Christmas for a suitable dress for the funeral, just so her daughter can be dressed with dignity for her final journey.